JasonYangggggggg/Medical_Prediction_Application/README.md

 This is an Application to help predicting illness base on symptoms entry and image processing.

-Tech used: Node.js, SK-learn, CNN, React, Tailwind Css, Prismadb
+Tech used: Django, Sk-learn, Deep learning, React, Large Language Model, Mongodb